NicHub/slow-motion-camera-calibration/README.md

 The frame rate of this smartphone is not constant over time.
 It goes faster (i.e. not slowmo) at the beginning and at the end of the movie.
 So there are 3 distinct parts to calibrate.
 The middle part is the slow motion part.
-It last from frame 27 to frame 990, i.e. from t = 1 s to t = 2 s.
 There are 1018 frames in total.

 | PART | FIRST FRAME | LAST FRAME | FRAME COUNT | ΔT (s) | FRAME RATE (fps) | FRAME DURATION (ms) |